CyVerse-learning-materials/SciApps_guide/step3.rst

      ..
 Note::
        Anyone with access to a file's URL can access that file.

-       Additionally, if you choose to visualize an output that needs interactivity (e.g. visualizing GWAS output using an Shiny app), it may take a while for SciApps to copy the file from the CyVerse Data Store to the visualization server.
+       Additionally, if you choose to view an output directly that needs interactivity (e.g. visualizing GWAS output using an Shiny app), it may take a while for SciApps to copy the file from the CyVerse Data Store to the visualization server.

-       Also, the URL provided in the History panel or workflow diagram is pointing to the CyVerse Data Common landing page with metadata displayed there.

 ----